AdaCore/gnatstudio/docs/users_guide/debugging.rst

 hexadecimal notation (0xabcd) or the name of a variable in the :guilabel:`Location` text entry.
 (If a variable is entered, the underlying debugger computes its address.)
 Then either press :kbd:`Enter` or click the :guilabel:`View` button.
-GPS displays the memory with the corresponding addresses in the bottom text area.
+GNAT Studio displays the memory with the corresponding addresses in the bottom text area.

 .. index:: ASCII